 2. Identify specific barriers.

-Write down the thoughts and feelings that stand in the way of reaching your goal, say, not wanting to give up that bowl of ice cream while you’re watching the evening news.
+Write down the thoughts and feelings that stand in the way of reaching your goal, saying as not wanting to give up that bowl of ice cream while watching the evening news.

 3. Assess the intensity of your conflict.

 Categorize whether your mixed feelings are major or minor by writing them down.
 Evaluate them by the amount and intensity of your reasons for not wanting to reach a certain goal.

 A minor conflict might be how every workday morning, you awaken and fervently wish that you could roll over and catch a few more zzz’s rather than get up.

 An example of a major conflict is deciding whether to leave a job or a marriage.

 You can’t expect to put the same effort into resolving major conflicts as you do into minor ones.

 For every reason that has prevented you from reaching your goal, come up with ways to overcome or resolve it:

 - Take some time and brainstorm ideas.